 For safety reasons the wires must be absolutely securely fixed (e. g. snap hook).

 Wires to be hurdled.

+Free style crossing.
 Jump over each one of the 5 wires successively and in a free style.

 Touching or stretching the wires is permitted whereas deliberately jumping on the wires is forbidden.